Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Radio sources

 Based on 5\,GHz number counts and on information of spectral properties of radio sources at GHz frequencies, the \citet{tuc11} model provided predictions of number counts at cm/mm wavelengths by extrapolating flux densities of radio sources from low (1--5\,GHz) to high frequencies.
-The model considered three populations of radio sources (steep--, inverted-- and flat--spectrum sources), and a different high--frequency spectral behaviour for each of them.
+The model considered three populations of radio sources (steep-, inverted-, and flat-spectrum sources), and a different high-frequency spectral behaviour for each of them.
 Here we focus on blazars, which are the dominant class at $\nu\ga70$\,GHz.
-The most successful model studied in the paper (referred as ``C2Ex'') assumes different distributions of the break frequency for BL\,Lac objects and Flat Spectrum Radio Quasars (FSRQs).
-According to it, most of FSRQs should bend their otherwise flat spectra between 10 and 100\,GHz, whereas in BL\,Lac spectral breaks should be typically observed at $\nu\ga100$\,GHz (implying that the observed synchrotron radiation comes from more compact emitting regions with respect to FSRQs).
-This dichotomy has been indeed found in the \textit{Planck} radio catalogues \citep{planck_xiii_2011,planck_pip_xlv}.
+The most successful model studied in the paper (referred to as ``C2Ex'') assumes different distributions of the break frequency for BL\,Lac objects and flat-spectrum radio quasars (FSRQs).
+According to this, most FSRQs should bend their otherwise flat spectra between 10 and 100\,GHz, whereas in BL\,Lac, spectral breaks are expected typically at $\nu\ga100$\,GHz (implying that the observed synchrotron radiation comes from more compact emitting regions than FSRQs).
+This dichotomy has indeed been found in the \textit{Planck} radio catalogues \citep{planck_xiii_2011,planck_pip_xlv}.
 This model provides a very good fit to all the data of bright ($S\ga100$\,mJy) radio sources for number counts and spectral index distributions up to $\sim$500-- 600\,GHz \citep{planck_xiii_2011,planck_pip_vii}.

-However, the agreement is only partial when other surveys, deeper in flux than \textit{Planck}, are considered.
-In Fig.\,\ref{fig:ns_radio} we compare number counts from the model with observational data at frequencies between 70 and 220\,GHz.
-Beyond \textit{Planck}, data are from ACT \citep[150, 218\,GHz;][]{mar14} and SPT \citep[95, 150, 220\,GHz;][]{moc13}.
-We see that the model tends to underestimate SPT/ACT counts in the flux--density range [20,60]\,mJy.
-More recently, \cite{Datta2019} measured new differential source number counts from the ACTPol two-season catalogs.
-Their new measurements confirm the underestimate of the C2Ex model in the flux density range [20,300]\,mJy.
+A partial agreement is also found when other surveys, deeper in flux than \textit{Planck}, are considered.
+In Fig.\,\ref{fig:ns_radio} we compare the number counts from the model with observational data at frequencies between 70 and 220\,GHz.
+Beyond \textit{Planck}, data are from ACT \citep[150, 218\,GHz;][]{mar14, Datta2019} and SPT and SPT \citep[95, 150, 220\,GHz;][]{moc13}.
+The model tends to underestimate SPT/ACT counts in the flux density range [20,60]\,mJy.
+Very recently, however, \cite{Everett2020} presented the number counts from the full 2500 square degrees of the SPT-SZ survey; they extended previous SPT results (see the green points in Fig.\,\ref{fig:ns_radio}).
+These new data agree better with the C2Ex model estimates at 220\,GHz.

-\subsubsection{Updated model for number counts}
+\subsection{Updated model for number counts}